King County Council incumbents Reagan Dunn, Kathy Lambert, Pete von Reichbauer lead primary challengers

 Von Reichbauer, the council’s longest-serving member with a 27-year tenure, held a wide lead, with 56% of the Tuesday vote count in District 7, covering Federal Way, Auburn and South King County.

 Business owner Dominique Torgerson narrowly held the second spot, to challenge von Reichbauer on the general election ballot, with 16%.
-Federal Way City Councilmember Lydia Assefa-Dawson was in third with nearly 16% and Saudia J. Abdullah, the county’s Community Corrections director, with 12% of the Tuesday count.
+Federal Way City Councilmember Lydia Assefa-Dawson was in third with nearly 16% and Saudia J. Abdullah, the county’s Community Corrections director, had 12% of Tuesday’s vote count.

-In District 3, representing northeast King County from Redmond and Woodinville through Carnation and Skykomish, Lambert, a 20-year incumbent, led with 41% Tuesday night.
+In District 3, representing northeast King County from Redmond and Woodinville through Carnation and Skykomish, Lambert, a 20-year incumbent, led with 41% on Tuesday night.

-Close behind were Sarah Perry, a former executive at Seattle University and other local nonprofits, with 34%.
+Trailing was Sarah Perry, a former executive at Seattle University and other local nonprofits, with 34%.
 Joe Cohen, a telecommunications lawyer who previously worked as an analyst in the U.S. Justice Department and as an aide for U.S. Sen. Maria Cantwell, was drawing 24%.

 “That’s a good healthy margin and we will continue to work on that,” Lambert said.
-“I’m looking forward to higher number of voters voting in November.”
+“I’m looking forward to higher numbers of voters voting in November.”

 “I have had harder opponents than her in the past,” Lambert added, speaking of Perry.